Popular Influencers in 2026, a Sponsorship Buyer's View

 - SonyMusicSouthVEVO at 23.1M and Kallmekris at 13M anchor the music and crime-content categories.

-- Popular doesn't equal best-fit; the sponsorship buyer reads category match before audience size.
+- Popular doesn't equal best-fit; the sponsorship buyer reads whether the channel matches the brand before audience size.

-Then you email their managers, the quote comes back triple what you guessed, and the shortlist falls apart in a week.
+You email their managers, the quote comes back at triple what you guessed, and the shortlist falls apart within a week.

 If you want to sanity-check the dollar side first, see what influencer marketing actually costs in 2026 before you spend another hour on outreach.

-We track 2,162 channels matched to this niche in our database, and the popular creators that actually deliver value are the ones who accept brand briefs at a knowable cadence.
+We track 2,162 channels matched to this niche in our database, and the popular creators that deliver value are the ones who accept brand briefs on a knowable schedule.

-Below are the named popular creators in this niche, what they likely cost, and how a buyer should sequence outreach.
+Below are the named popular creators in this niche, what they likely cost, and how a buyer should sequence outreach to reach them.

 Key takeaways